 Once back in the ring, the match seemed to briefly go back to “normal” until Williams caught Ray launching himself off the top rope again.

 This time, Williams flipped Ray over like a sack of potatoes, viciously dumping him awkwardly on his head.
 He followed this up by kicking Ray several times in the nose until mercifully ending the match by way of his Oklahoma Stampede finisher.

-Herb Abrams then entered the ring and knelt beside a fallen and confused "Wild Thing" Steve Ray and whispered something in his ear.
-Ray wasn’t happy with what was whispered, so he began swinging at Abrams, who was barely able to dodge the attack as he scurried to safety outside the ring.
+Herb Abrams then entered the ring, knelt beside a fallen and confused "Wild Thing" Steve Ray, and whispered something in his ear.
+Ray wasn’t happy with what was whispered, so he began swinging at Abrams, who could barely dodge the attack as he scurried to safety outside the ring.

 The referee held back an angry Ray who wanted to chase after Abrams.
 Williams then offered to shake Ray’s hand, to which he complied.

 Both men’s mouths moved as they seemed to make peace, but it is difficult to decipher what they said to each other because of the crowd noise.